 This new love of meditation is a healthy love which is shaping me and allowing me to commune with the creator and has given me quite a bit of joy.
 It is still hard at times to slow down and do it but I am always glad I did once I start, just like a good workout or a visit to an old friend.
 These new habits we engage in build new pathways in the brain in a process called neurogenesis.
 We love new things, healthy things, and these things change us and bring us peace.

 The brain has a trait called neuroplasticity which means it is capable of rewiring itself into something different.
 The brain can change its anatomy to reflect these positive changes.
-Our Shalom becomes not only something we feel, but something we experience and it becomes who are - a peaceful and joyful person.
+Our "Shalom", which surpasses all understanding, becomes not only something we intellectualize, but something we experience daily and it becomes who are - a peaceful and joyful person.

 Here are some suggestions for healthy loves to replace old unhealthy ones:

 - Watching too much TV > Going for a walk

 - Social Media > Reading a Book

 - Obsession > Simplification, Tidying Up, Getting Rid of Clutter